Please note that Tapas no longer supports Internet Explorer.

 Behind us, the airport gate windows were filled with the fabulous Las Vegas strip lit up like postcards with fanciful lights, roller coasters, and exotic architecture.
 For Darby and me, the spectacle of the enchanting landmarks had long faded in our interest.
 We had seen enough excitement that any two kids could handle in a year.

 “Hello?”
-Gramma Louise answered as her eyes paced back and forth looking for Grandpa Lewis, who was somewhere on a slot out of sight of the gate.
+Gramma Louise answered her phone as her eyes paced back and forth, looking for Grandpa Lewis, who was somewhere on a slot out of sight of the gate.
 “Hi Jane,” Gramma said.
-“We’re just waiting for their flight.
+“We’re still waiting for their flight.
 No, Dad and I leave for LA in a couple of days.
-The ship doesn’t leave port until Sunday morning.
+Our ship doesn’t leave port until Sunday morning.
 I know.
 I know.
-Well, you know your father, and with everything we’ve been through this last year we all need a break.”
+Well, you know your father, and with everything we’ve been through this last year, we all need a break.”

-Gramma Louise with her croft of dyed red hair and dangling earrings, dropped her purse on the seat next to her as she stood up to look around for her husband with her ear pressed to the phone.
+Gramma Louise, with her coif of dyed red hair and dangling earrings, dropped her purse on the seat next to her as she stood up to look around for her husband with her ear pressed to the phone.

 “I know, Jane, it’s no trouble.
-I know you’re busy, and, honestly, it is about time they pitch in…Yes, I confirmed their arrival date yesterday.
+I know you’re busy, and, honestly, it is about time they pitch in…oh yes, I confirmed their arrival time yesterday.
 She said they were sending someone to pick them up at the airport.
 A farm hand or butler or something…you know how they are.
-Very eccentric.
+Eccentric, and after all, look what he believes in.
 I know.
 I know.
 For goodness’s sake, they didn’t even come to the funeral.
-But they’re grandparents too and it has been almost a year.
+But they’re grandparents too, and it has been almost a year.
 It’s time for them to help.
 We all agree.”

 Gramma Louise listened to Aunt Jane on the other end of the phone while scanning the airport for Grandpa Lewis.

-For the entirety of the year, I had heard them refer to our other grandparents, our dad's parents, as eccentric, shallow, and cold.
+For the entirety of the remaining school year, I had heard Gramma and Aunt Jane refer to our other grandparents, our dad's parents, as eccentric, cold, and, at times, off their rocker.
+Then, there was a conversation that mentioned a crazy ol’ giant hunter, which was then followed by roars of laughter.
 Not exactly the glowing recommendations for the people you were being shipped off to for the summer.

 I answered, “I think it means crazy.”

-“Eccentric is pretty normal around here then,” Darby answered back.
+“That’s pretty normal around here,” Darby answered back.

-Darby replied for the both of us as she often did back then, “We won’t, Gramma.”
+Darby replied for both of us as she often did back then, “We won’t, Gramma.”

 Louise fussed with my hair, licking her fingers to get a cowlick to stay put.
 I always hated my hair being messed with.
 I never cared how it looked.
 I hated getting it cut and hated combing it.
-I often optioned for wearing my Dodger cap over combing it.
+I often opted for wearing a Dodger cap over combing it.

 “And try to limit the amount of time that each of you is pressed with your nose in your books and math puzzles, p-l-e-a-s-e!”
 Gramma begged.